 Time is a precious resource.
 Everyone wants to make the most of it, and saving time on hair extensions installs is one way to do that.
-But some time-saving hair extension applications are definitely better than others, and here are six reasons why the so-called Quick Weave is not the best choice for your mane:
+But some time-saving hair extension applications are definitely better than others, and here are six reasons why the so-called Quick Weave hair is not the best choice for your mane:

 - Products used to seal the hair can damage it.
 When using the Quick Weave technique, your stylist wet wraps your hair, then glues wefts of human or synthetic hair extensions to the dried and hardened wrap.
 While many manufacturers of Quick Weave products claim that their wrapping products are completely safe, most of these solutions are basically glues.
 Harsh gels, thick pomades, and super-adhesive hair glues all dry out your natural strands and can leave your hair in a worse state than before.

 - Gluing can tear your hair out.
 Removing bonded hair extensions is tricky in the best of circumstances, but Quick Weaves apply the bonding glue directly to your natural hair, making removal even more difficult.
 Even with the best of care, glue can coat your strands, clumping tresses together and causing breakage, tearing, and even hair loss.

 - Glue can ruin your hair extensions.
 Even if your natural locks survive the experience, Quick Weaves can damage your hair extensions by caking them with glue.
 This adhesive seems harmless enough, and can even be undetectable, on the hair in its liquid form, but once it dries, your hair extensions can have hardened clumps that are very difficult to remove in them.
 Loosening and removing the glue can tangle, tear, mat, and otherwise destroy the cuticle your human hair extensions.
 Don’t ruin your investment!